Skip to content

 The very first implementation of the BikeComputer program is the simplest one.
 It implements a timeline cyclic scheduling of tasks, without event handling.
 In this implementation, no event is ever generated by the system and all tasks are executed within the infinite super-loop executed in the BikeSystem::start() method (see description below).

 Before completing the BikeSystem class and running your program, you must first understand how tasks will be precisely scheduled in your super-loop.
 You can do this by accomplishing the related exercise.
-The task period and computation times are defined above.
+The task periods and computation times are defined above.
 Based on this value, the shortest repeating cycle defined as the least common multiple of task periods is easily computed to be \(1600\,\mathsf{ms}\) in this case.

 Implementation of the BikeSystem class